 - Academic Athlete: Former high school football player who had a 4.0 grade average at school and could've apply for an academic scholarship.

-- Adaptational Badass: In the comics, he's merely Ronnie's football teammate and Black Best Friend.
+- Adaptational Badass: In the comics, he's merely Ronnie's football teammate and Token Black Friend.
 Here, he is his successor as Firestorm.

 - Age Lift: Like Ronnie, he's traditionally a teenager.
 Here, he's in his early twenties while Ronnie is more or less almost a decade older than him.

 - Ascended Extra: In the comics, Jax is merely Ronnie's Token Black Friend.
 Here, he's Ronnie's successor.

 - The Baby of the Bunch: He's the youngest member of the cast, both In-Universe and out.
 The other Legends treat him like a little brother or a son.

 - Badass and Child Duo: Played with.
 He's both the badass and the child of the duo with Stein.

 - Badass Normal: It's easy to forget the guy used to be a football player, which means that even when he doesn't have his Firestorm powers he has no problem tackling Mooks and beating the stuffing out of them.